 Cheryl Orsini (Australian)

-Cheryl Orsini taught herself to draw as a young girl.
-She studied visual communications at UTS and finally, when she could grow no more, she started illustrating children's books, magazines and decorating a great many peg dolls!
-Her books include Lucy's Book, The Tales of Mrs Mancini, The Fairy Dancers, Caravan Fran, and Pom Pom, Where Are You?.
+Cheryl Orsini taught herself to draw as a little girl.
+She grew a little taller, studied Visual Communications at UTS and finally, when she could grow no more, she started illustrating children's books, magazines and decorating a great many peg dolls!
+Her books include Lucy’s Book, Caravan, The Fairy Dancers and Pom Pom, Where Are You?.
 Her work also regularly appears in magazines and exhibitions.
+Cheryl created the current exterior design and illustrations for Russ the Story Bus.

 Tim Miller (Australian)